danilkolikov/prover/README.md

 Has two modes of work:

 1. Prove statement: run with -p flag
-2. Annotate proof: run with -a flag
+2. Check and annotate proof: run with -a flag

-By default reads statements from "input.txt" and writes output to "output.txt" It's possible to specify custom io files with flags:
+By default Prover reads statements from standard input and writes to standard output.
+It's possible to specify custom io files with "<" and ">" operators

-* -i "input file"
-* -o "output file"

 ### Structure of statements: